This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Visit the Elizabeth Hall Wetlands

 Lethbridge has over 140 parks and green spaces that are maintained by the city.
 My favorite is the Elizabeth Hall Wetlands, a nature preserve off the Old Man River nestled between the coulees.
-There is a 3-km (1.9-mile) well-kept trail that loops around the park.
+There is a 3 km (1.9 miles) well-kept trail that loops around the park.
 This is one place in Lethbridge for bird watchers and nature lovers alike.

 On a warm, calm day, you will see hundreds of western painted turtles sunning themselves in the shallow waters.
 If you come at dusk or dawn, you may see one of the multiple beavers that make the Elizabeth Hall Wetlands home.
 The large beaver dam is always visible.
 Don’t forget your camera!

 4. Have a picnic at the Nikka Yuko Japanese Gardens

 The Nikka Yuko Japanese Garden is a must for your list of things to do in Lethbridge!
 The gardens were designed to symbolize the merging of Japanese and Canadian cultures in the most authentic way possible and are considered an oasis on the prairie.

 Various experiences can be booked before visiting the gardens, such as Date Night in the Dome.
 A $70 CAD package gets you liquor for two with charcuterie sourced from neighboring Lethbridge farms.
 Or the cheaper $57 CAD Zensai Picnic that just includes charcuterie and water for two.

 One of the more peculiar experiences offered is the Sumo Package, where your group gets a rental of a private room and sumo suits to practice battling.
 This makes for an interesting day in Lethbridge, to say the least.
 For $120 for groups of 10 to 20 people, you’re sure to be entertained.

 Be sure to check out all of the fun packages the Japanese Gardens offer!
 There really is something for everyone.